alcir/falcao.js/README.md

 - a data collector
 - a MySQL database (only one table)
 - a PHP web interface

+The agent and the collector are written in Node.js

 ## Manual, installation and configuration